Ali-IoT-Lab/moja-terminal/README.md

 ### set key

-A moja key is a shell name that you can download it and get read the hostname, version, email, publicKey of moja application.
+A moja key is a shell name that you can download it and get read the hostname, version, email, publicKey of moja terminal application.

 You can set key like that: